HarrySng/ecapp/README.md

 docker ps
 ```

+6. Access the app in your browser at the following address: <http://127.0.0.1:5000/>

-6. Stop the container with the following command.
+7. Stop the container with the following command.

 ```zsh
 docker stop <container-name>
 ```